 So there you have the general principle behind behavioural sequencing and using it to show value in different ways for your campaigns.
 The example that I have used above is merely scratching the surface of the different ways that you can leverage it for content, campaigns, channels and other activity but you can use it on your site to see a new way of how your blog is influencing your visitors.

 There is more information to read up on sequencing and value attribution.
-I will be talking more about this at the Performance Marketing Insights conference in London, and will be give more examples and ideas of how you can use this principle, and also what you can do to value external campaigns in a similar way.
+I will be talking more about this at the Performance Marketing Conference in London, and will be give more examples and ideas of how you can use this principle, and also what you can do to value external campaigns in a similar way.